AbstractSDK/abstract/framework/docs/src/ibc/account-ibc.md

 ```

 - `account-id` is the `id` of the local account calling the action.
-- `proxy_address` is the address of the `proxy` of the local account calling the action.
-This field may disappear in the future and is only used internally by the `ibc-host`.
+- `account_address` is the address of the local account calling the action.
 - `action` is the action that should be executed by the `ibc-host` on the remote account:

 ```rust